rust-lang/book/src/ch01-02-hello-world.md

 This line does all of the work in this little program: it prints text to the screen.
 There are a number of details that are important here.
-The first is that it’s indented with four spaces, not tabs.
+The first is that it’s indented with four spaces, not a tab.

 The second important part is `println!()`.
 This is calling a Rust *macro*, which is how metaprogramming is done in Rust.
 If it were calling a function